COVID-19 Safety Guidelines

 Visiting our Museums

-We are excited to welcome the community back to both our indoor and outdoor spaces after more than a year of COVID-19 closure at both the Natural History Museum and La Brea Tar Pits.
+Our indoor and outdoor spaces are open at both the Natural History Museum and La Brea Tar Pits.
 The Hart Museum remains closed at this time.

 We celebrate the diversity of our audiences and, as we open our doors again, are committed to doing so with equity, accessibility, and inclusion in mind.

-- Frequent and thorough cleaning of all public spaces including, restrooms, exhibition areas, handrails, and counters
+- Thorough cleaning of all public spaces including, restrooms, exhibition areas, handrails, and counters

 All visitors are required to: